opencv/opencv/modules/imgproc/doc/filtering.rst

 .. math::

     \texttt{dst} = \mathrm{blackhat} ( \texttt{src} , \texttt{element} )= \mathrm{close} ( \texttt{src} , \texttt{element} )- \texttt{src}

+"Hit and Miss": Only supported for CV_8UC1 binary images.
+Tutorial can be found in this page: http://opencv-code.com/tutorials/hit-or-miss-transform-in-opencv/

 Any of the operations can be done in-place.
 In case of multi-channel images, each channel is processed independently.